How to Find Quartiles in Grouped Data

 We determine the position of the quartile using this formula:

-- Position of = the -th data point
+- The position of is the -th data point

-- Position of = the -th data point (or -th)
+- The position of is the -th data point (or -th)

-- Position of = the -th data point
+- The position of is the -th data point

 Where is the total number of data points.